simonantonio/Wireless-Sensor/README.md

 The board aims to be a low power long term sensor platform, potentially being powered from a LIPO battery directly or using a step down module such as the [Pololu Step Down Voltage Regulator](http://www.pololu.com/product/2097)

+Licensed Under the GPL3 and designed with the OSHW concepts in mind